kalessil/phpinspectionsea/docs/probable-bugs.md

 use FirstNamespace\Testclass; // wrong case in last segment

-$instance = new TestClass(); // perfectly valid since php itself is not case sensitive for classnames
+$instance = new TestClass(); // perfectly valid since php itself is not case-sensitive for classnames

 $container->get(TestClass::class);
 // TestClass::class expands to FirstNamespace\Testclass which is not registered in the $container